-Although using website content-based features and creating auxiliary data to train a deep ANN results in the highest-performing phishing detection model in this study, this methodology is very time-consuming and computationally expensive.
+Although using website content-based features and creating auxiliary data to train a deep ANN results in the highestperforming phishing detection model in this study, this methodology is very time-consuming and computationally expensive.
 Further, using only URL-based features in an ANN performs poorly, indicating that transformer-based models are required to achieve high-performance phishing detection solely using URLs directly.

-To this end, both BERT and ELECTRA show promise compared to other current approaches.
-Although they currently have slightly lower performances than several of the top-performing models, they have the distinct advantage that they require very little training time, as both models only took ~490 s to fine-tune on a single TPU.
-Additionally, because no preprocessing of URLs is required, they are more easily updatable than feature-based approaches.
+To this end, all pre-trained transformers show promise compared to other current approaches.
+Although transformers currently have slightly lower performances than several of the top-performing models, they have the distinct advantage that they do not require pre-processing of URLs, making them more easily updatable than feature-based approaches.
 Finally, due to their ability to predict phishing websites solely from URLs, they are safer to use because malicious sites can be predicted without physically visiting the page.
-This combination of advantages makes pre-trained transformers easily deployable for real-time detection, indicating they are a viable option for website phishing detection on mobile devices.
+This combination of advantages makes pre-trained transformers easily deployable for real-time detection, indicating they are a viable option for website phishing detection.
+Specifically, we show that MobileBERT can perform nearly as well as other state-of-the-art models, yet it requires less training time and predicts phishing sites faster than the other transformer and feature-based approaches tested in this study, making it a strong candidate for light-weight and mobile devices.